top of page

 Nair, R., Dhee, O. Patil, N. Surve, A. Andheria, J. D. C. Linnell, and V. Athreya.
 2021.
 Sharing spaces and entanglements with big cats: the Warli and their Waghoba in Maharashtra, India.
 Frontiers in Conservation Science 2.
 Download

 Parathian, H. E., M. R. McLennan, C. M. Hill, A. Frazão-Moreira, and K. J. Hockings.
 2018.
 Breaking through disciplinary barriers: human–wildlife interactions and multispecies ethnography.
 International Journal of Primatology.
-Download
+External resources

 Pooley, S. 2016.
 A cultural herpetology of nile crocodiles in Africa.
 Conservation and Society 14:391 Download

 Riley, E. P. 2010.
 The importance of human-macaque folklore for conservation in Lore Lindu National Park, Sulawesi, Indonesia.
 Oryx 44:235-240.
-External resource
+External resources

 Riley, E. P. 2018.
 The maturation of ethnoprimatology: theoretical and methodological pluralism.
-International Journal of Primatology.
-External resource
+International Journal of Primatology, 39:705-729.
+External resources

 Riley, E. P., and N. E. C. Priston.
 2010.
 Macaques in farms and folklore: exploring the human-nonhuman primate interface in Sulawesi, Indonesia.
 American Journal of Primatology 72:848-854.
 External resource